 Ashley is a web writer for the Smithsonian's National Zoo and Conservation Biology Institute, where she writes about the science of saving species.
 Ashley earned a bachelor's degree in public communication with a minor in marine biology from American University in 2012.
 Prior to joining the Smithsonian, she was a content developer/writer for the National Aquarium.
 In her downtime, you can find Ashley curled up with her two cats, crocheting and watching reruns of The Office.

 Michael Greenberg is the financial and legal guru as well as the resident Editor-at-Large of The Regeneration.
 With a background in numbers and legalese, Michael enjoys uniting these practical skills with his passions for writing and the environment.
-As he makes the transition from law student to production assistant, he is looking forward to finally getting his hands dirty.
+As he makes the transition from law student to studio production coordinator, he is looking forward to finally getting his hands dirty.

-To view our media kit for the current volume please email us.
+To view our media kit click here.